 Sometimes, a primary preventative trial may verify whether removing a specific hazard or reducing a specific risk from the working environment or work activity eliminates the development of a specific disease or reduces its incidence.
+22/2/2025 is a disease that may be aggravated or exacerbated by work exposures (eg. Bronchial asthma, heart attack

-"Work Related Disease"
+'Work Related Disease"